6 Ways to See Local Business Rankings Like Your Customers Do

 Note that the following methods of getting local rankings for target keywords don’t give a rock-solid guarantee of explicit and accurate results.
 Each of these methods have obvious drawbacks.
 They are time-consuming, require manual multistep actions and results are difficult to report to clients.

-- Google’s AdPreview and Diagnosis tool provides a more accurate emulation of a search from the location of your targeted audience.
+2. Google’s AdPreview and Diagnosis tool provides a more accurate emulation of a search from the location of your targeted audience.
 It also allows you to emulate language, device type and set a Google domain for a specific region.
-Even if you are logged out or don’t have a Google AdWords account, you can still use the tool.
+You need to be logged in to use the tool.

 This is how the second option looks like in practice: